elotroalex/chiens/_texts/translation.md

 - and you're the one I'm questioning
 - oh, wind
 - calm face painted with the guano of contortion
-- wind deserts, cactus and sphynx standing
+- wind deserts, cactus and sphinx standing
 - calamitously
 - did you hear anything?